krisk0/razin/README.rst

 For now, I offer

-  a) Subroutines to quickly calculate HNF of an integer matrice in two practically important cases:
+  a) Two subroutines to quickly calculate HNF of an integer matrice in two practically important cases:
          a) it is non-singular
          b) its determinant is known and lies in range 2..2^64-1 where 2^64-1 is maximal native unsigned integer;
   b) Python binding to some methods of FLINT;